 If you believe that we are incorrectly processing any of your personal data, please inform us by writing to the above address or email [email protected]

 Queries or complaints

 Individuals have the right to refer any matter to the Data Protection Commission by contacting them at www.dataprotection.ie or by writing to:

 If you are, for whatever reason, considering contacting the Data Protection Commission about us we would ask that you inform us of your difficulty first so that we can try to resolve it to your satisfaction.

-Copyright retained by Argent Business Consultants and used with licence by Sustainable Nation Ireland
+Copyright retained by Argent Business Consultants and used with licence by Sustainable Finance Ireland